awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-creating-signed-url-custom-policy.md

 You can specify only one value for `Resource`\.
 The base URL including your query strings, if any, but excluding the CloudFront `Policy`, `Signature`, and `Key-Pair-Id` parameters, for example:
 `http://d111111abcdef8.cloudfront.net/images/horizon.jpg?size=large&license=yes`
-If you omit the Resource parameter for a web distribution, users can access all of the files associated with any distribution that is associated with the key pair that you use to create the signed URL\.
+If you omit the Resource parameter for a distribution, users can access all of the files associated with any distribution that is associated with the key pair that you use to create the signed URL\.
 Note the following:
 + **Protocol** – The value must begin with `http://`, `https://`, or `*`\.
 + **Query string parameters** – If you have no query string parameters, omit the question mark\.